olson-sean-k/plexus/README.md

 Geometric operations are vertex-based.
-By implementing `AsPosition` to expose positional data from vertices and implementing geometric traits for that positional data, operations like extrusion, splitting, etc. are exposed.
+By implementing `AsPosition` to expose positional data from vertices and implementing geometric traits for that positional data, operations like extrusion are exposed.

 Geometric traits are optionally implemented for types in the [cgmath](https://crates.io/crates/cgmath),